magebay99/Magento-Marketplace-Table-Rate-Shipping/README.md

-# Magento Marketplace Table Rate Shipping Extension for Magento 2
+# Magento Marketplace Table Rate Shipping Extension
 Magento 2 Marketplace Table Rate Shipping Extension is a plugin of Magebay Multi Vendor Marketplace Extension.
 It is allow Vendors can easy to create their shipping method and visible their shipping method in Checkout page.

 Read more [Magento Marketplace Table Rate Shipping Extension](https://www.magebay.com/magento-marketplace-table-rate-shipping)